kulcsarrudolf/pasztor.at/content/blog/2018-12-05-kubernetes-first-major-security-hole.md

 ---
+slug: kubernetes-first-major-security-hole
+authors:
+- janos
 categories: blog
 date: "2018-12-05T00:00:00Z"
 publishDate: "2018-12-05T00:00:00Z"
 summary: Kubernetes first major security hole is out... does this mean Kubernetes is not secure?
 What can we learn from it?
-fbimage: posts/kubernetes-first-major-security-hole.png
+images:
-googleimage: posts/kubernetes-first-major-security-hole.png
+- posts/kubernetes-first-major-security-hole.png
 preview: posts/kubernetes-first-major-security-hole.jpg
 tags:
 - DevOps
-- Kubernetes
-- Docker
+- Containers
 title: What can we learn from Kubernetes' first major security hole?
-twitter_card: summary_large_image
-twitterimage: posts/kubernetes-first-major-security-hole.png
 ---

 Kubernetes is a staple of modern day DevOps.
 Everybody wants to use it, not using it means you are not part of the